-David Apter (right) speaking with Dr. Martin Luther King, Jr. about the March on Washington.
-Image courtesy of Marc Apter.
+David Apter (right) spoke with Dr. Martin Luther King, Jr. about the March on Washington—image courtesy of Marc Apter.

-Carl O. Snowden wasn't at the march that day but he is well known in Annapolis as a local Civil Rights Activist, Consultant and Politician.
+Carl O. Snowden wasn't at the march that day, but he is well known in Annapolis & Anne Arundel County as a local Civil Rights Activist, Consultant, and Politician.
+Upon learning that so many residents attended the March on Washington, Carl started a campaign to raise funds for a memorial dedicated to the 'Foot Soldiers' of the march.
 In 1988, he founded the Dr. Martin Luther King Jr. Committee, Inc., which hosts an annual awards dinner that honors those who continue to keep Dr. King's legacy alive.
-Upon learning that so many local residents attended the March on Washington, Carl started a campaign to raise funds for a memorial dedicated to the 'Foot Soldiers' of the march.

-After being a part of the committee to successfully erect a statue of Dr. King at Anne Arundel Community College as well as a memorial to Coretta Scott King in Edgewater- a memorial to the attendees of the March on Washington seemed only fitting.
-The committee chose the People's Park at Calvert and Clay Streets because it was the location where attendees boarded the buses to Washington.
-The committee built and dedicated the memorial to coincide with the 50th anniversary of the March on Washington, in August of 2013.
+After being a part of the committee to successfully erect a statue of Dr. King at Anne Arundel Community College and a memorial to Coretta Scott King in Edgewater- a monument to the attendees of the March on Washington seemed only fitting.
+The committee built and dedicated the memorial to coincide with the 50th anniversary of the March on Washington in August of 2013.
+The committee chose the People's Park at Calvert and Clay Streets because it was where attendees boarded the buses to Washington.

-Carl O. Snowden (center, wearing the red tie) attends the ribbon cutting of the MLK Foot Soldiers Memorial at The People's Park in downtown Annapolis.
-Image courtesy of Marc Apter.
+Carl O. Snowden (center, wearing the red tie) attends the MLK Foot Soldiers Memorial ribbon cutting at The People's Park in downtown Annapolis—image courtesy of Marc Apter.

 Carl Snowden and countless volunteers, like Marc Apter, worked to bring the vision of the MLK Foot Soldiers Memorial to fruition.
-Marc's father, David Apter is also inscribed upon the memorial.
-No doubt he would be proud of the honor to be memorialized with the other Foot Soldiers from that day who brought notoriety and conviction to the Civil Rights movement that continues to shape equality and racial justice in 2021.
+Marc's father, David Apter, is also inscribed upon the memorial.
+Undoubtedly, he would be proud to be memorialized with the other Foot Soldiers from that day who brought notoriety and conviction to the Civil Rights movement that continues to shape equality and racial justice today.

-For more on The Dr. Martin Luther King Jr. Committee, visit their website and learn how you can get involved.
+For more on The Dr. Martin Luther King Jr. Committee, visit their website and learn how to get involved.